ahessl/ERA_analysis/Readme.md

 # ERA_analysis

-Tools to compare a time series (here tree ring chronology) with climate field data (netCDF), including correlation and compositing.
+Tools to compare a time series (here tree ring chronology) with climate field data (netCDF), including correlation, compositing, extracting a time series from gridbox.

 ## Current Tasks

+*Needs*
+Plotting of some anomalies has an asymetric range about 0 resulting in plots with colors at "0" (where there should be white).
+Not sure if we can remedy this.
+Ideas?

 Extract functions from universalNetCDF to:
 1. seasNm.R - Seasonalize gridded climate data (netCDF)